conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 $ kafka-topics --bootstrap-server=gateway:6969 --command-config vc-bob.properties --list
 orders

-# If we contact directly the backing cluster instead of the gateway,
+# If we contact directly the backing cluster instead of Gateway,
 # we can see both topics under a different name.
-This is the actual topic name on the Kafka cluster, which is observed when not interacting through the Gateway.
+This is the actual topic name on the Kafka cluster, which is observed when not interacting through Gateway.
 $ kafka-topics.sh --bootstrap-server=backing-kafka:9092  --list
 vc-alice.orders
 vc-bob.orders